Hello my darlings,

 Covid-19 has hit people up the side of the head with the reality of our interconnection; an interconnection that absolutely has to be recognized and honored if we are to survive the current pandemic and the ones that are coming.
 Clearly the global economy is interconnected, clearly the health of all of us is interconnected.
 What’s terrifying the 1 percent, the elites, is more and more of the population has had it with an economic system that works for a few and keeps the rest of us on our knees.
 If money has no value, then the rich are no longer rich.
 If money has no value, then the rich no longer have power over federal policies that shape our lives.
 The people will not live by your leave.

-It really is the end of the world as we know it.
 The deep cracks and fissures in the way we live, are forcing us to take stock, and come up with something better.
 Something humane; deeply, profoundly humane.
 We are not on the planet to be more spiritual, we are on the planet to learn what it is to be humane.
 Yes, spiritually is part of the process but being more spiritual is not the end goal; embodied spirituality is.
 To be truly spiritual you have to be dead, without a body.
 What makes human beings unique is body; we experience all life through the skin.
 To sacrifice the understanding, the knowing, that can only be had in body, for spirit makes no sense.
 It’s also the thrust of organized, patriarchal religion.

 Embodied spirituality is what the humane act looks like.
 The nurses, the doctors, the EMT”s, the firefighters, the police, the truckers, the people working at the grocery store, delivery men and women, caretakers, neighbors buying groceries and leaving them on the steps of the elderly.
 None of these people are doing what they do for the money.
 They’re doing it because this is who we are.
 We are Humanity rising.
 Think about it, dream it, imagine it; a world rooted in the soil of kindness and compassion.
 Tangible, pragmatic, heart felt.